-In a network with a border router and many sleeping nodes, there may be battery powered sensors and wall controllers configured to contact other nodes in response to events and then return to sleep. nodes may never detect the announcement of new prefixes via multicast.
+In a network with a border router and many sleeping nodes, there may be battery powered sensors and wall controllers configured to contact other nodes in response to events and then return to sleep.
+Such nodes may never detect the announcement of new prefixes via multicast.

-In each of the above mentioned constrained deployments, a link layer node (e.g. coordinator or master) assumes the role as authoritative root node, transmitting singlecast RAs with a ULA prefix information option to nodes during the joining process to prepare the nodes for a later operational phase, where a border router is added.
+In each of the above mentioned constrained deployments, a link layer node (e.g. coordinator or master) assumes the role as authoritative root node, transmitting unicast Router Advertisement (RA) messages with a Unique Local Address (ULA) prefix information option to nodes during the joining process to prepare the nodes for a later operational phase, where a border router is added.